Sarah0Haras/Bellabeat-Case-Study/README.md

 This is part of my Google Data Analytics Professional Certificate portfolio project,I will be imagine myself working for Bellabeat, a high-tech manufacturer of health-focused product for woman.

 ## Business Task
-* Non-Bellabeat consumer behavior using a smart device
+* Non-Bellabeat users behavior using a smart device
+* Provide more insight to the marketing team
 * To help Bellabeat get more opportunities to grow
-* Provide more insight to the marketing team
+* Improving Bellabeat products

 ## Data Source
 * Fitbit Fitness Tracker Data – Public Domain, through [Mobius](https://www.kaggle.com/arashnic/datasets) (user consented to provide their personal data)